-Helping Crisis on Infinite Earths live up to its promise of being ‘the biggest Arrowverse event yet’, UK broadcasters have cleverly waited until there’s an actual crisis on Earth to air it.
+Helping Crisis on Infinite Earths live up to its promise of being ‘the biggest Arrowverse event yet’, UK broadcasters cleverly waited until there was an actual crisis on Earth to air it.
 Talk about a crossover.

-After going out in the US late last year, the five-part special is finally arriving in the UK, but with a catch.
-Though E4 has picked up the rights to Batwoman and will start airing the show from Sunday March 29th at 9pm, E4 has confirmed to Den of Geek that episodes will air weekly and not land as a box-set.
-That means ‘Crisis on Infinite Earths Part Two’ (aka Batwoman episode nine) won’t arrive in the UK until May.
+After going out in the US late last year, the five-part special finally arrived in the UK this spring, but with a catch.
+As E4 and not Sky picked up the rights to Batwoman, and only started airing the show at the end of March, the crossover went out in the UK missing an episode.
+‘Crisis on Infinite Earths Part Two’ (aka Batwoman episode nine) did not air as part of the event.

-The other four parts though, will air sequentially next week on Sky One and NOW TV, starting with Supergirl’s part one on Monday March 30th, followed by The Flash’s part three on Tuesday March 31st, then Arrow’s part four on Wednesday April 1st, and finally Legends of Tomorrow’s part five on Thursday April 2nd .
+The other four parts aired sequentially on Sky One and NOW TV, starting with Supergirl’s part one on Monday March 30th, followed by The Flash’s part three on Tuesday March 31st, then Arrow’s part four on Wednesday April 1st, and finally Legends of Tomorrow’s part five on Thursday April 2nd .

 Black Lightning season three is also now available on Netflix UK, though doesn’t have an official instalment in the Crisis crossover.